pakodaengineer/Cowin-Notifier/README.md

 Use the notifier to get the notification based on district, age slot, and specfic locality.

-# use the following steps for using it.
+# Steps for using it.

 1. Install python in your system.
 2.  clone the repository.